 In California it is illegal for a person to engage or offer to engage in any of the initial, intermediate, or final steps that are involved in the unlawful production of drugs, narcotics or controlled substances.
 This offense is further enhanced when the controlled substance is manufactured by chemical extraction of a volatile solvent.
-Generally, when people hear that someone is facing manufacturing drug charges, the first thing that comes to mind is hash oil.
+Generally, when people hear that someone is facing manufacturing drug charges or diversion, the first thing that comes to mind is hash oil.
 This is because it has become extremely popular to produce this controlled substance by using butane to chemically extract and concentrate compounds of marijuana.
 Manufacturing butane hash oil is considered a highly dangerous activity because of the explosive nature of butane.
 In San Diego, the use of this volatile solvent to chemically extract concentrated cannabis within 300 feet of an occupied residence will result in a sentence enhancement.
 This is because the explosion of butane canisters can cause great bodily injury or death to another person making this an aggravating factor for drug manufacturing charges.

 Understanding California Health and Safety Code Section 11379.6

 California Health and Safety Code section 11379.6 prohibits any activity that lends itself to the process of manufacturing illegal substances.
 Which means that in California, you don’t need to be involved in the actual making of the controlled substance to be liable for drug manufacturing.
 Merely being in possession of a precursor chemical known to be required for the process of manufacturing a controlled substance is a chargeable offense.
 The presumption in California, under Health and Safety Code section 11383, is that a person in possession of immediate precursors at the same time, if sufficient for manufacturing a controlled substance, will be presumed to be in possession of the controlled substance.